noe-lauras/noe-lauras/README.md

 </h1>

 ## 👨‍💻: About Me :
-🎓: I hold a Bachelor's degree in Computer Science with a specialization in Artificial Intelligence from Champollion University of Albi.
+🎓: Bachelor's degree in Computer Science with a specialization in Artificial Intelligence from Champollion University of Albi.

-🌱: Currently, I am interning at Kedge Business School in Bordeaux, as part of a thesis collaboration with LaPoste, focusing on Data Science.
+🌱: I am interning at Kedge Business School in Bordeaux, as part of a thesis collaboration with LaPoste, focusing on Data Science.